NETWAYS/foreman-training/plugins/10_remote_execution.md

 ### Trigger the Puppet run

-Before running any job make sure Foreman knows about the Smart proxy providing the features "Dynflow" and "SSH" by refreshing it.

 Navigate to the host and press "Schedule Remote Job".
 For multiple hosts the action is also available in the action menu of the "All Hosts" view.
 To Trigger the Puppet agent run, select the Job Category "Puppet" which has the "Puppet Run Once" as default Job.
+For more output add "puppet_options" "--verbose".
 Press "Submit" to execute it and watch for the execution.

 ### Optional: Run OpenSCAP scan